tespechit/Creamy/README.md

 ## To-Do List

 * Automatic updates and versioning.
-* Modular system with plug-n-play modules.
-* Support for different databases. rename DbHandler to MysqlHandler and leave DbHandler as a generic interface.
+* Support for different databases.
+Currently, only MySQL is supported.
+Other databases can be added by creating a subclass that implements the DbConnector interface.
-* Calendar functionality
-* Assign tasks to customers/contacts and to a calendar date
-* Add a Creamy table at the database with versioning and general information about Creamy
-* Use email to verify the real identity of the Admin user (for password recovery and security purposes)
 * Invoices module for customers
 * Log system
 * Backup module